-I dream of having a really light and airy kitchen, and the long term plan involves putting a walk – in Orangery on the back of the house.
+I dream of having a really light and airy kitchen.
+The long term plan involves putting a walk – in Orangery on the back of the house.
 This would involve knocking down the exterior wall to create one large space between the kitchen and orangery, to allow more light in.
 I have been looking at lantern roofs, and think I’d like to have one in there.

 After having black gloss and black mosaic style tiles in the kitchen for the past 9 years, I am definitely on team “matte” when it comes to kitchen unit finishes.
 The high gloss has been a nightmare to keep clean, and the built in appliances have been a headache and a half, so I’d probably go for the cheaper and easier option and have freestanding white goods, and just keep the oven and hob built in.
 Hopefully the lighter units would help with improving the natural light too.

 What’s the biggest overhaul you’d like to make happen in your home?